serverless/serverless/README.md

 ## <a name="features"></a>Features

-* Supports Node.js, Python & Java
+* Supports Node.js, Python & Java.
-* Manages the lifecycle of your serverless architecture (build, deploy, update, delete)
+* Manages the lifecycle of your serverless architecture (build, deploy, update, delete).
-* Deploys to AWS Lambda, Azure Functions (WIP), Google CloudFunctions (WIP), IBM OpenWhisk (WIP) & more
+* Deploys to AWS Lambda, Azure Functions (WIP), Google CloudFunctions (WIP), IBM OpenWhisk (WIP) & more.
-* Safely deploy functions, events and their required resources together via provider resource managers (e.g., AWS CloudFormation)
+* Safely deploy functions, events and their required resources together via provider resource managers (e.g., AWS CloudFormation).
-* Functions can be grouped ("serverless services") for easy management of code, resources & processes, across large projects & teams
+* Functions can be grouped ("serverless services") for easy management of code, resources & processes, across large projects & teams.
-* Minimal configuration and scaffolding
+* Minimal configuration and scaffolding.
-* Built-in support for multiple stages
+* Built-in support for multiple stages.
-* Optimized for CI/CD workflows
+* Optimized for CI/CD workflows.
-* Loaded with automation, optimization and best practices
+* Loaded with automation, optimization and best practices.
-* 100% Extensible: Extend or modify the Framework and its operations via Plugins
+* 100% Extensible: Extend or modify the Framework and its operations via Plugins.
-* An ecosystem of serverless services and plugins
+* An ecosystem of serverless services and plugins.
 * A passionate and welcoming community!

 ## <a name="documentation"></a>Documentation